6 Oldest Bars in New England Include the Oldest in the Country

 RHODE ISLAND

 White Horse Tavern in Newport is the oldest bar in the entire country, and the 10th oldest restaurant in the world, according to the White Horse Tavern.
 I learned about this a few summers ago while admiring this historic moment.
-It's of course a National Historic Landmark.
+Of course, it's a National Historic Landmark.
 According to Thrillist, it was home to colonial assemblies, criminal courts, and civic government before it became a tavern.